Kansas Motorcycle Permit Test 2026

 There are choices.
 The primary skills driving test is to showcase real-life skills.

-If the skills test feels daunting, completing a state-approved Motorcycle Safety Course is something else to look into.
+If the skills test feels daunting, consider completing a state-approved Motorcycle Safety Course as an alternative.
 After all, everyone learns at a different speed, and you must find out what works best for you.
 Click here to find a program location.

 According to the Motorcycle Safety Foundation (MSF), most crashes happen on short trips less than five miles long.
 They often occur just a few minutes after starting.
 Additionally, most riders involved are going slower than 30 mph during these crashes.